mwawrusch/GeckoboardNet/README.txt

 http://geckoboard.martinatsunset.com/geckoboard/TestWidgetApi which requires the API key 123.

-To test it go to your geckoboard and add a custom widget, either chart or normal, then add the url as indicated above, choose Custom widget format and Json formt type and you are good ot go.
+To test it go to your geckoboard and add a custom widget, either chart or normal, then add the url as indicated above, choose Custom widget format and Json format type and you are good to go.

-Give the fact that the library is rather small I packaged everything into a single file, so instead of adding the whole library you can just copy the GeckoboardService.cs file.
+Given the fact that the library is rather small I packaged everything into a single file, so instead of adding the whole library you can just copy the GeckoboardService.cs file.

 How To Use It